What is the Function of Fruit in Flowering Plants?

 Things like: tomatoes, squash, and eggplant would be representative samples of botanical fruits.
 Then, sorry botanical fruits was not the last one.
 The last one we want to talk about is dry fruit.
 Also from simple fruits, form from one ovary, you can get dry fruits.

 Then, the next category of fruits and flowering plants we want to talk about, are aggregate fruits.
 Aggregate fruits.
-In this situation you’ve got many ovaries individually fertilised that then expand and develop from one flower and you get the entire fruit from that.
+In this situation you’ve got many ovaries individually fertilized that then expand and develop from one flower, and you get the entire fruit from that.

-Many ovaries individually fertilised, one flower.
-Things like raspberries and blackberries would fall under this category and when you look at them you can see all the little individual ones.
+Many ovaries individually fertilized, one flower.
+Things like raspberries and blackberries would fall under this category and when you look at them, you can see all the little individual ones.

 Then the final one under fruits and flowering plants is multiple fruits.
 Multiple fruits.
 In this category you have, not one flower, but many flowers in one single structure.
 Many flowers from one single structure and here, think of things like pineapples and figs.